-Students in the School Psychology program who successfully complete the 75 semester hours and other Program requirements (see School Psychology Program Handbook) are awarded the Ed.S. degree.
+Students in the School Psychology program who successfully complete the 72 semester hours and other Program requirements (see School Psychology Program Handbook) are awarded the Ed.S. degree.
 Students must complete all course requirements within a 4-year period from the date of initial enrollment.
 Internship requirements must be completed within 2 years of the completion of course work or 6 years from date of initial enrollment.
-Students may apply for a Master of Arts in Psychology degree after completion of 39 semester hours from the School Psychology Program of Studies, 3 of which must include PSYC 599 (Thesis).
+Students may apply for a Master of Arts in Psychology degree after completion of 39 semester hours from the School Psychology Program of Studies.